scoconno/scoconno.github.io/Teaching/Mind/index.md

 + [More reasons to study philosophy here](http://www.njcu.edu/philosophyreligion/why-philosophy)
 + NJCU offers a minor in philosophy & religion, a major in philosophy, and a new interdisciplinary minor in ethics.
 More details will be available on the [Department of Philosophy & Religion's website](http://www.njcu.edu/department/philosophy-religion).

-## Links for each week
+## Work for each week
-Please find below links to notes, assignments, readings not in the textbook, and optional videos & readings.
-Consult the syllabus for a full list of what is required for each week.
+Find below links to notes, assignments, readings not in the textbook, and optional videos & readings.
+Consult the syllabus for a full list.

+**NB:** Each 'week' outlines what you will be working on for a given week (see syllabus for the full details).
+The date after 'week' is our first meeting of the week.
+Readings for a particular week must be completed by that first meeting.
+There is also an assignment that you will work on during the week.
+The date indicates when it is due.
+Quizzes are both forward and backward looking.
+For instance, the quiz mentioned under 'week 5' will examine some of the material discussed during week 5 as well as some of the reading for week 6.
+Please ask if you have any questions.

 + **Week 2 (1/23/17)**
 	+ ['A Dialog on Personal Identity and Immortality',](http://www.humanscience.org/docs/Perry%20(1978)%20A%20Dialogue%20on%20Personal%20Identity%20and%20Immortality.pdf) The First Night, J. Perry